HorizenOfficial/Sidechains-SDK/readme.md

 **Project structure**

-Project has a module maven structure and consists of 4 modules:
+Project has a Maven module structure and consists of 4 modules:
 1) SDK - core of the Sidechains-SDK.
 2) ScBootstrappingTool - tool that supports the creation of a Sidechain configuration file that allows the synchronization with the mainchain network.
 3) Simple App - an example application, without any specific custom logic, that runs a Node, that can be either connected to the mainchain network, or isolated from it.